kris-geyer/pegLog/README.md

 # peg log
 Serverless location logging app that securely stores location data.
 Primarily developed to assist with psychological research and behavioural science more generally.
+The app relies on the (<ahref="https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderApi">FuseLocationProvider</a>) (Google API for Android).

 Reference: